 In addition, the company behind this app was sued in 2016 by the US Federal Trade Commission (FTC) due to false statements in the distribution and marketing of the App.
 The indictment was later resolved in a settlement.
 Unfortunately, we could not test this app as it is no longer available in Europe.

 So, based on our test results, we would like to issue a warning: the resources available to current smartphones do not seem to be sufficient for reliable and accurate blood pressure readings.
 Take care that you do not accidentally become victim of subscription traps and do not use apps from dubious providers, because they could spy on your data.

 Even if blood pressure measurement via app is currently not possible, it is worthwhile to measure your blood pressure regularly and monitor it via an app in the long term.
 Health apps such as Cora Health show you your long-term blood pressure data and display your average values.

 Tip: The Cora Health app helps you track your blood pressure and encourages you to improve your heart health through scientifically-backed lifestyle recommendations.

 Blood pressure monitors with Bluetooth

 A trusted alternative for monitoring blood pressure on the iPhone are blood pressure monitors with Bluetooth and Apple Health Integration.
 These devices typically deliver blood pressure readings via Bluetooth to the chosen health apps, which in turn can be shared with apps like Cora Health using the Apple Health interface.

 At the moment, blood pressure can not be measured reliably with the Apple Watch, just as with the iPhone.
-However, rumors and patent applications are increasingly suggesting that Apple is developing wristbands for the Apple Watch that can measure health data such as blood sugar levels and blood pressure.
-At the moment, however, we will have to wait until Apple reveals information about these innovations.
+However, rumors and patent applications are increasingly suggesting that Apple is developing wristbands for the Apple Watch that can measure health data such as blood sugar and blood pressure.